loopandlearn/OmniBLE/README.md

 For those who have a RileyLink (OrangeLink, EmaLink, etc), you can use that instead of the Silent Tune but you must keep the link with the phone.

 While RileyLink is selected, the app is triggered by the RileyLink one minute heartbeat.
-The app will send a getStatus to the pod no later than 2:00 (mm:ss) after the last pod message was exchanged.
+The app will send a getStatus to the pod 2:00 (mm:ss) after the last pod message was exchanged.
 This means the pod does not disconnect from BLE and remains available for commands from the app so long as the phone and pod stay within Bluetooth range.

 > If the pod moves out of Bluetooth range, the pod disconnects.
 With iPhone 16 it might take several seconds to minutes before the app reconnects to the pod once it is back in range.
 This can cause disruptions until the reconnect happens.